All you see is a calendar full of demands.

 A. Log on to SignUpGenius to volunteer for your first-grader’s Valentine’s Day party so you can spend the day with her.

-B. Help her pick out valentine and make her personalized card mailbox, then bake and decorate heart-shaped sugar cookie cutouts to send in for a special class treat.
+B. Help your child pick out valentine and make her personalized card mailbox, then bake and decorate heart-shaped sugar cookie cutouts to send in for a special class treat.

-C. Tuck a piece of candy and Peppa Pig valentine in her lunchbox with X’s and O’s.
+C. Tuck a piece of candy and Peppa Pig valentine in your kiddo’s lunchbox with X’s and O’s.

 D. Make a reservation for dinner with your spouse at Black Rock and hit your babysitter up on speed dial.